dustinspecker/paperback/readme.md

 ## Misc.
 Usage

-If the `templates` directory name conflicts with the project structure, paperback may be told where to look for templates via:
+If the `pages` directory name conflicts with the project structure, paperback may be told where to look for templates via:

 ```bash
 paperback components/__name__ --template-path=templates/go/here